 Meet the new faculty in the Gildart Haase School of Computer Sciences and Engineering

-This academic year, across multiple disciplines and schools, more than 20 new faculty members joined the University.
-A warm welcome to the new faculty member in the Gildart Haase School of Computer Sciences and Engineering!
+Give a warm welcome to the new faculty in the Gildart Haase School of Computer Sciences and Engineering!

 FDU: What brought you to FDU?